Honey Sriracha Chicken

 Using other cuts of chicken

-In this recipe, we recommend using bone-in, skin-on chicken drumsticks for their tender and flavorful dark meat.
-We also like to pick them up and eat them with our hands!
-Chicken thighs or breasts would work equally well but we recommend using bone-in, skin-on cuts because it results in supremely juicy chicken.
+In this recipe, I recommend using bone-in, skin-on chicken drumsticks for their tender and flavorful dark meat.
+Chicken thighs or breasts would work equally well but I recommend using bone-in, skin-on cuts because it results in supremely juicy chicken.
 The bone helps the chicken cook evenly and the skin acts as a barrier to lock in moisture.

 This is the perfect savory-sweet chicken dish to serve alongside any Asian rice or noodle dish.
-For a complete meal, it pairs well with our favorite coconut rice and a side of sautƩed bok choy with ginger and garlic or whole roasted brussel sprouts with garlic.
+For a complete meal, it pairs well with our favorite coconut rice or garlic butter rice with crispy garlic.
+A simple side such sautéed bok choy with ginger and garlic or garlic snap peas rounds out the meal.
+My creamy cucumber salad recipe is another easy side that goes well with this recipe.

 Honey Sriracha Chicken Recipe